idirlab/freebases/README.md

 </table>

-Another way of evaluation embedding models is to find their performance on triple classification.
+Another way of evaluating embedding models is to find their performance on triple classification.
 This task is the binary classification of triples regarding whether they are true or false facts.
 The results of our triple classification task are shown in the tables below.

 <table class="tg">
 <thead>